MINUTES MAY 28, 2025

 Board of Selectmen

-Meeting began at 6:00 pm.
-Present were Selectmen Cloutier, Stohl and Campbell.
+Meeting began at 5:56 pm.
+Present were Selectmen Stohl and Campbell.
+Selectman Cloutier was absent.Members of the public present: Treasurer Carrie Klebe and Jason Rella.

 Checks and manifests were reviewed and signed.

-On a motion made by Selectman Campbell and seconded by Selectman Cloutier, the Board approved the minutes of the July 27, 2022 meeting.
+A quote was received from David White for mowing the Town’s roadside.
+On a motion made by Selectman Campbell and seconded by Selectman Stohl, the Board approved Mr. White’s bid of $7,100.00.

 Respectfully submitted,